dbierer/php-class-notes/php-i-nov-2022.md

 sudo apt -y upgrade
 ```
 * NOTE: this task might take some time
+* Do not update the version of Ubuntu: leave it at 20.04

 Install phpMyAdmin
 * Download the latest version from `https://www.phpmyadmin.net`